abbi4code/multisig-wallet/readme.md

 - Signs the transaction with both private keys (since it’s a 2-of-2 multisig).
 - Broadcasts the transaction to the regtest network and confirms it by mining a block.
 - Logs the wallet’s transaction history, showing both the funding and spending transactions.

-I’ve written the script in TypeScript to align with Caravan’s tech stack, and I’ve modularized the code into separate files for better readability and maintainability.
-I also added a Docker Compose setup to make running a Bitcoin Core node as easy as `docker compose up` hope that makes things smoother for you to test!

 ## Prerequisites